tony-blake/MD-Simulation/README.md

 CHARGE 0.0
 ```

-The HEAD NAME and TAIL NAME lines identify the atoms that will connect to the previous and following amino acids, respectively.
-The MAIN CHAIN lines list the atoms along the chain that connect the head and the tail atoms.
-The OMIT NAME lines list the atoms in the nonstandard residue that should be removed from the final structure, as they are not present in the intact protein.
-The PRE HEAD TYPE and POST TAIL TYPE lines let prepgen know what atom types in the surrounding protein will be used for the covalent connection.
-The CHARGE line gives the total charge on the residue; prepgen will ensure that the charges of the ”omitted” atoms are redistributed among the remaining atoms so that the total charge is correct (i.e., 0 in this case).The prepgen program then outputs ```.prepin``` files which are the inputed into the parmchk2 program that create the ```.frcmod``` files using paramters from the gaff.dat and parm10.dat parameter files.
-Next the ```.prepin``` and ```.frcmod``` files were read into the LEaP program
+The HEAD_NAME and TAIL_NAME lines identify the atoms that will connect to the previous and following amino acids, respectively.
+The MAIN_CHAIN lines list the atoms along the chain that connect the head and the tail atoms.
+The OMIT_NAME lines list the atoms in the nonstandard residue that should be removed from the final structure, as they are not present in the intact protein.
+The PRE_HEAD_TYPE and POST_TAIL_TYPE lines let ```prepgen``` know what atom types in the surrounding protein will be used for the covalent connection.
+The CHARGE line gives the total charge on the residue; prepgen will ensure that the charges of the ”omitted” atoms are redistributed among the remaining atoms so that the total charge is correct (i.e, 0 in this case).The prepgen program then outputs ```.prepin``` files which are then inputed into the ```parmchk2``` program that create the ```.frcmod``` files using paramters from the ```gaff.dat``` and ```parm10.dat``` parameter files.
+Next the ```.prepin``` and ```.frcmod``` files were read into the LEaP program.

 ```bash